swayamjaiswal7/Bank-Term-Deposit-Classify/README.md

  **Machine Learning classification for customer subscription prediction**

-The final XGBoost model provides the best tradeoff between precision and recall, making it suitable for campaign targeting and marketing optimization.
+The final Gradient Boosting model provides the best tradeoff between precision and recall, making it suitable for campaign targeting and marketing optimization.